 The benefits of a two-stage ditch over the typical agricultural ditch include both improved drainage function and improved ecological function.
 The two-stage design improves ditch stability by reducing water flow and the need for maintenance, saving both labor and money.

-It also has the potential to create and maintain better habitat conditions in the Great Lakes states and the waters into which our drains flow, such as the Mississippi River and the Gulf of Mexico.
+It also has the potential to create and maintain better habitat conditions in Midwest states and the waters into which our drains flow, such as the Mississippi River and the Gulf of Mexico.

 Farmer Advisors and Service Providers